evolutics/kerek/README.md

   help             Print this message or the help of the given subcommand(s)

 Options:
+      --container-engine <CONTAINER_ENGINE>
+          Container engine program to use [env: CONTAINER_ENGINE=] [default: docker]
+      --dry-run
-      --dry-run                Do not apply changes, only show what would be done
+          Do not apply changes, only show what would be done --config <CONFIG>
-      --config <CONFIG>        Location of client config files -c, --context <CONTEXT>      Name of the context to use to connect to the daemon (overrides DOCKER_HOST env var and default context set with "docker context use") -D, --debug                  Enable debug mode
+          Location of client config files
+  -c, --context <CONTEXT>
+          Name of the context to use to connect to the daemon (overrides DOCKER_HOST env var and default context set with "docker context use") -D, --debug
+          Enable debug mode
-  -H, --host <HOST>            Daemon socket to connect to -l, --log-level <LOG_LEVEL>  Set the logging level [possible values: debug,
+  -H, --host <HOST>
+          Daemon socket to connect to
+  -l, --log-level <LOG_LEVEL>
-                               info, warn, error, fatal]
+          Set the logging level [possible values: debug, info, warn, error, fatal]
+      --tls
-      --tls                    Use TLS; implied by --tlsverify
+          Use TLS; implied by --tlsverify
+      --tlscacert <TLSCACERT>
-      --tlscacert <TLSCACERT>  Trust certs signed only by this CA --tlscert <TLSCERT>      Path to TLS certificate file --tlskey <TLSKEY>        Path to TLS key file --tlsverify              Use TLS and verify the remote -h, --help                   Print help
+          Trust certs signed only by this CA
+      --tlscert <TLSCERT>
+          Path to TLS certificate file
+      --tlskey <TLSKEY>
+          Path to TLS key file
+      --tlsverify
+          Use TLS and verify the remote
+  -h, --help
+          Print help
+  -V, --version
-  -V, --version                Print version
+          Print version
 ```

 ### `kerek deploy -h`